dmatrix/spark-misc/src/py/window_funcs/README.md

 Window functions are one of the most powerful yet underutilized features in PySpark.
 Unlike regular aggregations that collapse your data into summary rows, window functions perform calculations across related rows while preserving the original dataset structure.
 This makes them perfect for analytics tasks like ranking, running totals, trend analysis, and customer journey mapping.

 In this comprehensive guide, we'll explore six essential window function patterns through practical, real-world examples.
-Each demo is designed to be simple, digestible, and ready for production use.
+Each demo is designed to be simple, digestible, and ready to use.

+> ⚡ **All demos use Spark Connect** with modern architecture for Spark 4.0+ environments.

 ## 🎯 What Are Window Functions?